SysKitTeam/docs-spdockit/docs/configuration/configure-spdockit-database.md

 **To configure a database on the server installation of SPDocKit, follow the steps below:**

 1. Select **Configuration** from the left navigation bar on the **Backstage Screen** and then click the **Configure** button.
 2. On the **Database** wizard page, select whether to create a new database or use the existing one.
-Read more about the [SPDocKit database requirements](../requirements/user-permissions-requirements.md).
+To learn more about required privileges, please read the [User Permissions Requirements](../requirements/user-permissions-requirements.mdx) article.
 3. On the **Database Configuration** wizard page, specify the **SQL Server, Database Name**, and authentication.
 It is possible to overwrite the existing database under the same name.

    * If you are using the default instance, type  "servername", or "servername.yourdomain.loc".